timswims/ESK/README.md

 4. On your Linux / UNIX host, run the following *omcli* commands to verify that the gateway was successfully deployed:

     *<AGENT_BASE_DIRECTORY>/agent_inst/bin/omcli status agent* - Run this command to display a list of properties for the newly installed gateway.
 Check if the last successful upload and last attempted upload values (date and time) are the same.
+Be sure to put ./ in front of omcli in order for the command to run correctly.

     *<AGENT_BASE_DIRECTORY>/agent_inst/bin/omcli status agent connectivity* - Run this command to verify that there are no significant connectivity issues with connections associated with the gateway and Oracle Management Cloud.
+Be sure to put ./ in front of omcli in order for the command to run correctly.

 5. If installing on a Microsoft Windows host, run the following *omcli* commands to verify that the gateway was successfully deployed:

     *<AGENT_BASE_DIRECTORY>\agent_inst\bin\omcli.bat status agent* - Run this command to display a list of properties for the newly installed gateway.
 Check if the last successful upload and last attempted upload values (date and time) are the same.

     *<AGENT_BASE_DIRECTORY>\agent_inst\bin\omcli.bat status agent connectivity* - Run this command to verify that there are no significant connectivity issues with connections associated with the gateway and Oracle Management Cloud.

-The following screenshot shows one of the verification steps as it would appear on a Linux host:

 You are now ready to perform additional installation of agents and the optional Enterprise Manager Data Collector for Oracle Management Cloud.